edgedb/easy-edgedb/README.md

 `exclusive` is probably the most common [constraint](https://www.edgedb.com/docs/datamodel/constraints#constraints), which we use to make sure that each character has a unique name.
 This works because we already know all the names of all the `NPC` types.
 But if there is a chance of more than one "Jonathan Harker" or other character, we could give `Person` an `id` property and make that exclusive instead.

 Properties like `conversational_name` are [computables](https://www.edgedb.com/docs/datamodel/computables#computables).
 In our case, we added properties like `first` and `last` later on.
-It is tempting to remove `name` and only use `first` and `last` for every character, but the book has too many characters with strange names: `Woman 2`, `The innkeeper`, etc. If this were a standard user database, we would definitely only use `first` and `last` and a field like `email` with `constraint exclusive` to make sure that all users are unique.
+It is tempting to remove `name` and only use `first` and `last` for every character, but the book has too many characters with strange names: `Woman 2`, `The innkeeper`, etc. In a standard user database, we would certainly only use `first` and `last` and a field like `email` with `constraint exclusive` to make sure that all users are unique.

-Every property has a type like `str`, and computables have them too but we don't need to tell EdgeDB the type because the computable itself makes the type.
+Every property has a type (like `str`, `bigint`, etc.).
+Computables have them too but we don't need to tell EdgeDB the type because the computable itself makes the type.
 For example, `pen_name` takes `.name` which is a `str` and adds more strings, which will of course produce a `str`.
 The `++` used to join them together is called [concatenation](https://www.edgedb.com/docs/edgeql/funcops/string#operator::STRPLUS).

-The two links are `multi link`s, without which a `link` can only be to one object.
+The two links are `multi link`s, without which a `link` is to only one object.
 If you just write `link`, it will be a `single link` and you will have to add `LIMIT 1` when creating a link or it will give this error:

 ```
 error: possibly more than one element returned by an expression for a computable link 'former_self' declared as 'single'
 ```

 For `first_appearance` and `last_appearance` we use `cal::local_date` because our game is only based in one part of Europe inside a certain period.
-For a modern user database we would probably prefer [`std::datetime`](https://www.edgedb.com/docs/datamodel/scalars/datetime#type::std::datetime) because it is timezone aware and always ISO8601 compliant.
+For a modern user database we would prefer [`std::datetime`](https://www.edgedb.com/docs/datamodel/scalars/datetime#type::std::datetime) because it is timezone aware and always ISO8601 compliant.
 One other reason why we use `cal::local_date` is because if you try to create a `datetime` before 1970 (when [Unix time](https://en.wikipedia.org/wiki/Unix_time) began), it will return an error.
 So don't write this - it will not be happy.

 ```
 SELECT <datetime>'1887-09-09';